Rules of the Ohio Senate

 Rule 102.
 (Yeas and Nays, Appointments.)

-to an executive appointment.
-Failure of the question to receive the concurrence of a majority of the senators elected
+executive appointment.
+Failure of the question to receive the concurrence of a majority of the senators elected constitutes refusal of

 DUTIES OF OFFICERS